woolen-yarn/kohdalab-trkr/README.md

-KohdaLab
+KohdaLab-TRKR
 ========

-KohdaLab is organized around a small public API for laboratory control.
+KohdaLab-TRKR is organized around a small public API for laboratory control.

 For practical examples, see `docs/api_usage.md`.